-Transferring your belongings to an overseas destination can be confusing and demanding.
-With preparation and organization, you can make this complicated move a successful start to your overseas experience.
-The following information will help you understand the basics of moving your belongings, and the resources that are available to help you.
+Moving your belongings to an overseas destination can be demanding.
+With preparation and organization, you can make this complicated process a successful start to your overseas experience.
+The following information will help you understand the basics of moving your belongings and acquaint you with the resources that are available to help you.

 Using your relocation programs

-Every Service branch has special programs designed to help you with this move.
-The Personal Property Office or Transportation Management Office (TMO) and Relocation Assistance Program are available to give you detailed information to help you with your overseas move.
-You must visit Move.mil or call and meet with the TMO to set up your move; and the Relocation Assistance Program manager provides the rest of the information you need.
+Every service branch has special programs designed to help you with this move.
+The personal property office or transportation office, as well as the military and family support center are available to give you detailed information to help you with your overseas move.
+You must visit Move.mil or call and meet with the transportation office to set up your move.

-Even if you’ve moved within the continental United States (CONUS) before, remember that this move will be different, and a Relocation Assistance Program manager can give you critical tips as well as specialized information about your destination.
+Even if you've moved within the continental United States before, remember that this move will be different.
+The military and family support center can give you additional tips and specialized information about your destination.

 Requesting a sponsor

-Most overseas installations offer a sponsorship program.
-Some even offer sponsor programs for children and teens.
+Most overseas installations offer a Sponsorship Program.
+Some even offer a Sponsorship Program for children and teens.
 Sponsors can help you decide what items to bring or what you might expect when you get to your new duty station.
-You can request a sponsor through the Relocation Assistance Program or online at Plan My Move.
+You can request a sponsor through the military and family support center or online at Plan My Move.